geudde/attic-chest/pages/04.season-3/18.meeting-39/04.maria/docs.md

 I asked her which the flower she chose,
 &emsp;Give me the fairest flower that blows
 The white, and eke the vermil rose,”
-She cried.
-I eager to obey
+She cried, I eager to obey
 Snatched one from off each trembling spray,
 When laid upon her gentle breast
 They calmed their enmity to rest,